‘KinetAsyst’ Stopped-Flow Systems

 Product Codes: SF-61DX2 and SF-61SX2

-The ‘KinetAsyst’ system is a fully integrated, computer-controlled instrument featuring the latest version of Kinetic Studio for Windows 7 and Windows 10.
+The ‘KinetAsyst’ system is a fully integrated, computer-controlled instrument featuring the latest version of Kinetic Studio for Windows 10.
 Available for single and double (sequential) mixing modes of operation.

 Just a glance at the capabilities of the system will indicate how the instrument can bring high quality scientific results to the newcomer and experienced kineticist alike.
 It combines efficient and reliable sample handling with high performance optical and electronic systems – all controlled and managed by Kinetic Studio, with its feature rich but clutter free interface .